 The 4477th Test and Evaluation Squadron (4477th TES) was a squadron in the United

-inactive.
-The product of Project Constant Peg, the unit was created to train USAF pilots and
+The product of Project Constant Peg, the unit was created to train USAF pilots and weapon

-weapon systems officers, and USN and USMC Naval Aviators and Naval Flight Officers to
+systems officers, and USN and USMC Naval Aviators and Naval Flight Officers to better fight the

-better fight the aircraft of the Soviet Union.
-Some 69 pilots, nicknamed Bandits, served in the
+aircraft of the Soviet Union.
+Some 69 pilots, nicknamed Bandits, served in the squadron

 Air Force Declassifies Elite Aggressor Program